Sanjaykmrjnv/AirlineData-Analysis-On-Databricks-With-PySpark/README.md

 1. Clone this repository to your local machine.
 2. Import the provided dbc file or Python script into your Databricks workspace.
+3. To view the code download html file and open it in any browser.
-3. Execute the code in your Databricks environment to perform the data analysis tasks.
+4. Execute the code in your Databricks environment to perform the data analysis tasks.

 ## Contributing